openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2_manage_cell.rst

 Delete a cell
 ~~~~~~~~~~~~~

-As initial step delete all instances from cell
+* As initial step delete all instances from the cell.

-#.
-From one of the overcloud controllers, delete all computes from the cell:
+* From one of the overcloud controllers, delete all computes from the cell:

   .. code-block:: bash

+    CTRL=overcloud-controller-0
-    CTRL_IP=$(openstack server list -f value -c Networks --name overcloud-controller-0 | sed 's/ctlplane=//')
+    CTRL_IP=$(openstack server list -f value -c Networks --name $CTRL | sed 's/ctlplane=//')

     # CONTAINERCLI can be either docker or podman
     export CONTAINERCLI='docker'